- Dates & Prices

 - Self-catering option: Provisions are provided for self-preparation of all meals (over open fire and/or using the farmhouse kitchen) from dinner on arrival day to breakfast on departure day.
 The lunch during horse and cart excursion activity will be prepared by your hosts.

-Instruction in bushcraft and cooking skills from your hosts.
+Instruction in bushcraft and cooking skills from your hosts, including excursion with horse and cart.
 Typically 3-6 hours' guiding per full day.

 - Getting There

 You should be in general good health, enjoy the outdoors and be able to walk in a forest environment over uneven terrain.
 No previous bushcraft experience is required.
 This experience is suitable for the whole family.

 Activities can be adjusted to take account of ability/fitness/ages of children, etc. This is a hosted experience where your local hosts are on hand to assist you at all points during your stay.